 There are some careers for which a degree in mathematics is usually required, for example, teaching mathematics, statistical work, actuarial work, some research and development, and some areas of computing.

-Maths and stats graduates are also strong candidates in sectors such as:
+Mathematics graduates are also strong candidates in areas such as:

 - management consultancy